microsoft/FASTER/cs/README.md

 Introduction to FASTER C#
 =========================

 FASTER C# works in .NET Framework and .NET core, and can be used in both a single-threaded and concurrent setting.
 It has been tested to work on both Windows and Linux.
 It exposes an API that allows one to performs a mix of Reads, Blind Updates (Upserts), and Read-Modify-Write operations.
 It supports data larger than memory, and accepts an `IDevice` implementation for storing logs on storage.
-We have provided `IDevice` implementations for local file system, but one may create new devices, for example, to write to remote file systems.
-Alternatively, one may mount remote storage into the local file system.
+We have provided `IDevice` implementations for local file system and Azure Page Blobs, but one may create new devices as well.
+We also offer meta-devices that can group device instances into sharded and tiered configurations.
 FASTER  may be used as a high-performance replacement for traditional concurrent data structures such as the .NET ConcurrentDictionary, and additionally supports larger-than-memory data.
 It also supports checkpointing of the data structure - both incremental and non-incremental.
+Operations on FASTER can be issued synchronously or asynchronously, i.e., using the C# `async` interface.

 Table of Contents
 -----------